AT-Publishing/website/_ebf/2020-11-23-live-ledger.md

 {{ site.stars.five }}

-Ledger wallet keeps with their usual strategy of discounting wallet bundles through the year, and in autumn 2020 we get 3 different Ledger wallet bundles.

-You can get the new **Ledger Family Pack** (triplet of Nano S wallets or triplet of Nano X wallets) or the classic **Ledger Backup Pack** which has one of each Ledger Nano devices.

 Your discount gets higher for packs with Nano S wallets, as the Ledger Nano S is the older product.

-**2020 Ledger Wallet Bundle Discounts - Price Breakdown**

 * **Ledger Nano S family Pack**: 3x Ledger Nano S ~ **21% off**
   * [GO TO OFFER](http://bit.ly/ebf-nanos3x)